 Ranieri will now take charge of a Watford side who have had no shortage of managerial change in recent seasons, with the veteran coach the club’s 13th manager since 2012.

 Rafael Benitez – 4

-Benitez’s appointment at Everton means no overseas manager has now managed more Premier League clubs, the Toffees the fourth English side to have appointed the Spaniard.
+Benitez’s appointment at Everton this summer means no overseas manager has now managed more Premier League clubs, the Toffees the fourth English side to have appointed the Spaniard.